 - t = time in years

-This formula gives you a way to predict how your investment grows when interest is compounded multiple times per year.
+This formula, also referred to as what is the formula to calculate compound interest, gives you a way to predict how your investment grows when interest is compounded multiple times per year.

 Let’s say you invest $1,000 at a 5% annual interest rate compounded monthly for 3 years.